Skip to main content

 Macro

-give absolute priority to the search for the perfect focus in the right place
+In macro photography approach is extremely accurate, so we give absolute priority to the search for the perfect focus in the right place priority.

 Focus Mode: Manual